GeoStat-Framework/GSTools/examples/09_spatio_temporal/README.rst

 like rainfall, air temperature or crop yield.

-GSTools provides the metric spatio-temporal model for all covariance models by enhancing the spatial model dimension with a time dimesion to result in the spatio-temporal dimension ``st_dim`` and setting a spatio-temporal anisotropy ratio ``st_anis``:
+GSTools provides the metric spatio-temporal model for all covariance models by enhancing the spatial model dimension with a time dimension to result in the spatio-temporal dimension ``st_dim`` and setting a spatio-temporal anisotropy ratio with ``st_anis``:

 .. code-block:: python